|Term||Open on morning of||Closes at end of the afternoon of|

 About Us: Aspire Pupil Referral Unit looks after pupils who have either been permanently excluded or are at risk of permanent exclusion from school.
 This is a challenging opportunity to be part of a successful support team.

-Previous experience of working in a mainstream school is desirable but not essential.
+Previous experience of working in a mainstream school and/or PRU is desirable but not essential.

 We are committed to safeguarding and promoting the welfare and education of our students and expect all staff to share this commitment.
 An enhanced DBS check and references will be required.

-For further information please read the attached job description and visit www.aspireap.org.uk.
+For further information please read the job description.